 The airplane, North American model NA-62, serial number 62-2834, was developed from two earlier designs which had been evaluated by the U.S. Air Corps but rejected, and it was ordered into production without a prototype being built.

 The first few B-25s built—sources vary, but 8–10 airplanes—were built with a constant dihedral wing.
-Testing at Wright Field showed that the airplane had a slight tendency to “Dutch roll” so all B-25s after those were built with a “cranked” wing, giving it the bomber’s characteristic “gull wing” appearance.
+Testing at Wright Field showed that the airplane had a slight tendency to “Dutch roll” so all B-25s after those were built with a “cranked” wing, with the outer wing panels having slight anhedral and giving it the bomber’s characteristic “gull wing” appearance.
 The two vertical stabilizers were also increased in size.

 40-2165 was retained by North American for testing while the next several aircraft were sent to Wright Field.